-The Dublin Metro Brass is the most recent addition to the Dublin Community Band family.
-This new ensemble was created to allow musicians the opportunity to experience the Brass Band world without the high intensity and year-long commitment of most competitive Bands.
+The Dublin Metro Brass is the most recent addition to the Dublin Community Bands family.
+This ensemble was created to allow musicians the opportunity to experience the Brass Band world without the high intensity and full-year commitment of most competitive Bands.

 William L. Ballenger, Director